 Dr. Walker was taught from a very young age to be proud of who you are and stand firm in that.
 She comes from a very diverse cultural reality in her upbringing.
 Her mother was born and raised in Guatemala, while her father was raised in Louisiana.
 An area that was mainly White, French and Blacks living together, making children together, and speaking French.
-Yet in America.
 After getting married, her parents moved to California, where Dr. Walker and her siblings were raised.
-There, she caught a sense of cultural identity, and awareness as her father helped organize black panthers when they were feeding children and had school programs and getting gang members out of gangs; serving their communities.
+There, she caught a sense of cultural identity and awareness as her father helped organize black panthers when they were feeding children, had school programs, and were getting gang members out of gangs; they were serving their communities.
 Her father was very political in his fuse, and very aware, and she gives all credit to her father for teaching her about personal, racial, and cultural pride.
 Even though she grew up with these different versions of shared experience in one household, it transformed her into the woman she is now and pivoted her to ascertaining a more global and inclusive perspective.

 FAMILY LIFE AND UPBRINGING

 Navigating life as a woman of color through a patriarchal system has its challenges, and oftentimes, your upbringing impacts the way you view the world, and its underlying systems.
 Dr. Walker grew up in a time where many of the women in her life were homemakers; they worked in the home and raised the kids.
 In terms of patriarchy, the man in every situation she knew was the breadwinner and head of the home.
 She speaks upon how during the 60’s there was a whole shift in ideology about men and standing up for women’s empowerment.
 When asked:

 So, how has your upbringing impacted your viewpoints or perceptions of patriarchy?